AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

 You can find the list of Event Providers created in your organization, in the App Builder UI when [creating an Event Registration in App Builder](#subscribe-and-register-events).

-The providers can be also managed using `aio` CLI tool, see [Provider Commands](https://developer.adobe.com/events/docs/guides/cli/#provider-commands) for more information.
+You can also use the `aio` CLI tool to manage providers.
+See [Provider Commands](https://developer.adobe.com/events/docs/guides/cli/#provider-commands) for more information.

 <InlineAlert variant="info" slots="text"/>